cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

 ---

-TL;DR: `CharsetDecoder`s got much several times faster in JDK 17, leaving `CharsetEncoder` behind.
-After a few false starts I found a trick to speed up `CharsetEncoder`s similarly.
+TL;DR: `CharsetDecoder`s got several times faster in JDK 17, leaving `CharsetEncoder` behind.
+After a few false starts and some help from the community I found a trick to speed up `CharsetEncoder`s similarly.
 This may or may not speed up your apps in the future.

-This is a technical read, but also a story about the process of failing and trying again, with no graphs and distracting links to source code.
+This is a technical read, but also a story about the process of failing and trying again, with no graphs and lots of distracting links to source code.
 Sorry.
 But there will be cake.

 ### Decoding / Encoding